 An easy way to identify if the safe can be bolted down is to look for 'Fixing' in the model specification.
 If it says 'base' then it can be bolted down.
 If it says 'rear' this means fixing holes are location in the rear for wall mounting only (usually for key cabinets or lightweight safes).

 Can my safe be bolted to a wall?

 If the security safe includes fixing holes at the rear then it is suitable for bolting into a solid brick wall but it will still require support at the base.
 It is not advisable to install a safe to a stud wall as this could cause damaged to your property and will not be as secure.

-If you do choose to install your safe to a wall you must make sure that a section of the skirting board is removed this is so the safe can be fitted flush to the wall. if you Leave a space between the safe and the wall makes it very easy to pry the safe from the wall and will compromise the overall security.
+If you do choose to install your safe to a wall you must make sure that a section of the skirting board is removed this is so the safe can be fitted flush to the wall.
+If you leave a space between the safe and the wall, it makes it very easy to pry the safe from the wall and will compromise the overall security.

 Fire safes do not have rear fixing holes.